Participer au site avec un Tip

 As such, SQLAlchemy refers

-to it as an :class:`.Executable` object, and it supports
+to it as an :class:`.Executable` object and may be used

 :param text: